NVIDIA/bionemo-framework/sub-packages/bionemo-moco/README.md

 - DFM (Discrete Flow Matching)

 ### Useful Abstractions
-MoCo also provides useful wrappers for customizable time distributions and infernece time schedules.
+MoCo also provides useful wrappers for customizable time distributions and inference time schedules.

 ### Extendible
 If the desired interpolant or sampling method is not already supported, MoCo was designed to be easily extended.